mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 But, what are the differences between global data converter and coder data converter?
-Global data converter is powered by the default data converter, which supports 5 encoding types (null, byte-array, protobuf json, protobuf, jackson json); and the codec data converter is specific to one codec (Json, Zlib, ...).
+Global data converter is powered by the default data converter, which delegates conversion to type specific PayloadConverter instance.
+It supports 5 encoding types: null, byte-array, protobuf json, protobuf, and jackson json.
+As for the codec data converter, it is specific to one codec (Json, Zlib, ...).

 ## Going Further